 But you don’t wear shoes of glass, plastic, or metal.
 You wear shoes made from leather, canvas, fabric, and other breathable material.
 The reason those shoes are breathable is that they’re porous, which is an issue for most glues.

-Types of Glues That Can Repair Shoes
+Types of Glues That Can Repair Shoe

 Neoprene Cement